Pension plan termination

 The employer is bankrupt

-Where a pension committee is the plan administrator, it stays in place despite the employer's bankruptcy and must perform the tasks associated with terminating the plan.
+Where the plan administrator is a pension committee, it stays in place despite the employer's bankruptcy and must perform the tasks associated with terminating the plan.

 Steps of the termination process

-The written notice of termination sent by the employer or the Régie's decision to terminate the pension plan, as the case may be, is the starting point for plan termination.
+The written notice of termination sent by the employer or Retraite Québec's decision to terminate the pension plan, as the case may be, is the starting point for plan termination.

 The plan administrator's obligations